• Skip to primary navigation

 Jump to Recipe Print Recipe

-You only need 15 minutes, simple pantry ingredients, and a blender to make this super creamy and satisfying vegan alfredo sauce!
-Combine the cashew alfredo sauce with your favorite noodles for a delicious and comforting vegan meal that the whole family will enjoy!
+You only need 15 minutes, simple pantry ingredients, and a blender to make this super creamy, rich, and buttery vegan alfredo sauce!
+Add your favorite noodles for a delicious and comforting meal that the whole family will enjoy!

-A fork holding a few noodles tossed in creamy cashew alfredo sauce over a white plate next to a blue striped napkin.
+A fork holding a few noodles tossed in creamy sauce over a white plate next to a blue striped napkin.

 Pasta with alfredo sauce was always one of my favorite meals when I was a kid, and it still is to this day!
 The recipe has changed quite a bit since then, but it's so much better now!
 This dairy-free alfredo sauce is super creamy, flavorful, and ready in just 15 minutes.
-If you want a satisfying and delicious dinner on the table super quick, you're going to love this pasta!
+If you want a satisfying and delicious dinner on the table super quick, you're going to love this creamy cashew alfredo recipe!

-1. Soak the cashews in cold water in the for 2-3 hours.
+1. Soak the cashews in cold water in a bowl on the counter for 2 hours.
+Drain the water.

 A large blender cup filled with cashews and seasonings next to a blue napkin.